Utah

 No universal opt-out mechanism requirement.
 Unlike Colorado, Connecticut, Montana, and Texas, Utah does not require businesses to honor universal opt-out signals like Global Privacy Control.

 Permanent cure period.
 The UCPA's 30-day cure period is permanent.
-Colorado's cure period expired in January 2025, and Connecticut's became discretionary.
+Colorado's cure period expired in January 2025, and Connecticut's became discretionary after a set date.

-No right to correct (until July 2026).
-The UCPA was the only early comprehensive state privacy law that did not include a right to correct.
-This right will be added effective July 1, 2026 through a legislative amendment.
+Right to correct added July 2026.
+The UCPA was the only early comprehensive state privacy law that did not include a right to correct from the start.
+The July 1, 2026 amendment closes this gap.

-If you believe a business has violated your data privacy rights under the UCPA, you can file a complaint with the Utah Division of Consumer Protection.
-The Division provides an online data privacy complaint form.
+If you believe a business is processing your personal data in violation of the UCPA, you can file a complaint with the Utah Division of Consumer Protection.
+The Division provides an online data privacy complaint form and sample consumer request letters.

 For data breach concerns, the Utah Cyber Center provides a breach reporting form and resources for affected individuals.